BadPingHere/dernal/README.md

   - A somewhat accurate list of attacking members, and what world they were on.
   - Pings for when you lose a territory, and a customizable cooldown
   - Compatability with running with multiple guilds at once.
+  - A command which auto-fills what you are detecting, and allows you to remove it.
 - **Guild Lookup**, a self explanatory command that allows you to have information about a guild, including:
   - Owner, Online players, and guild level
   - Current territory count and war count